Computational Imaging for Machine Perception: Transferring Semantic Segmentation beyond Aberrations: Benchmark for Semantic Segmentation under Optical Aberrations

 Cityscapes~\cite{cordts2016cityscapes} and KITTI-360~\cite{liao2022kitti} are two semantic segmentation datasets with a large number of clear images and fine-annotated labels, where the categories and annotation methods are also consistent.
 In our work, we create \emph{Cityscapes-ab} and \emph{KITTI-360-ab} through our established VPL groups for benchmarking SSOA, which include labeled images under various aberration distributions.

-The clear images from original datasets are imaged by VPL samples of C1-C5 and H1-H5, while the labels remain unchanged.
+The clear images from the original datasets are modulated by VPL samples of C1-C5 and H1-H5, while the labels remain unchanged.
 The evaluation of semantic segmentation under different severity of aberrations is performed on the validation set of C1-C5 and H1-H5, where C5 and H5 may present comprehensive results.
 Considering the synthetic-to-real gap induced by simulation and adaptability to real MOS, the task of our benchmark follows~\emph{unsupervised domain adaptive semantic segmentation}.
 Specifically, as is shown in Fig.~\ref{fig:task}, UDA is performed on {Cityscapes}${\to}${KITTI-360-ab} (C5/R5) and {KITTI-360}${\to}${Cityscapes-ab} (C5/R5), which reflects real-world application scenarios where one cannot access the labels of corrupted images in an unseen domain taken by an unknown MOS.
+In this way, the performance of our task is a reflection of how well it works on real MOS.

-In summary, our benchmark includes datasets under five levels of optical aberrations of two aberrations behaviors respectively.
-The performances of solutions to SSOA will be evaluated on our benchmark to measure the robustness and effectiveness of potential applications in semantic scene understanding with MOS.
+In summary, our benchmark includes datasets under five levels of optical aberrations of two behaviors respectively.
+The possible solutions to SSOA will be evaluated for the robustness and effectiveness of MOS's potential applications in semantic scene understanding on the benchmark.